Agricultural waste

 Agricultural waste are plant residues from agriculture.
 These waste streams originate from arable land and horticulture.
 Agricultural waste are all parts of crops that are not used for human or animal food.
-Crop residues consist mainly of stems and leaves.
+Crop residues consist mainly of stems, branches (in pruning), and leaves.
 It is estimated that, on average, 80% of the plant of such crops consists of agricultural waste.

 The four most commonly grown agricultural crops worldwide are sugarcane, maize, cereals and rice.
 The total weight of all these crops is more than 16,500 billion kilograms per year.
 Since 80% of this consists of agricultural waste, many tens of thousands of billions of kilograms of agricultural waste remain worldwide.
 Some 700 million tonnes of agricultural waste is produced annually by the EU.

 Recycling agricultural waste

 Agricultural waste consists mainly of cellulose, hemicellulose and lignin.
 Agricultural waste is poorly digestible and in unprocessed form not widely suitable as animal feed.

-Globally, most agricultural waste is burnt, either as biomass in power plants or simply on land.
+Sometimes, agricultural waste is burnt, either as biomass in power plants or simply on land.
 Burning agricultural waste on land is called stubble burning and is still common in countries like China and India where a third of the world's population lives.
-Then, instead of being reused to make new products, valuable substances in agricultural waste are turned into CO₂, smog, particulate matter and ash.
+Then, instead of being reused to make new products, valuable substances in agricultural waste are turned into CO2, smog, particulate matter and ash.

-Today, agricultural waste is increasingly being used for new applications.
+Today, burning of agricultural waste is increasingly banned and pruning biomass is used for applications, including woodchipper for bedding soils.
 Three categories of substances are mainly extracted from agricultural waste: proteins, materials containing cellulose and bioactive substances such as essential oils and carotenoids.
 The increasing ability to isolate such valuable substances in a pure form increases the economic value of agricultural waste.